Last modified: January 27, 2025

 Protocol Year Description

-SOAP 1999 A protocol for exchanging structured information in web services.
+SOAP 1999 A more complex XML-based protocol designed for exchanging structured information in web services.

-REST 2000 An architectural style that uses standard HTTP methods to interact with resources.
+REST 2000 An architectural style that uses standard HTTP methods to interact with resources in a stateless manner.

-GraphQL 2015 A query language for APIs that allows clients to specify exactly the data they need.
+GraphQL 2015 A flexible query language for APIs that lets clients request only the data they need in a single endpoint.

 REST (Representational State Transfer)